lucasfoep/lucasfoep/README.md

 ## Hi there, I'm Lucas - Data science student with a background in industrial engineering, passionate about problem solving and analytics!

 - 💻 Interested in Analytics and problem solving
-- 🌱 I’m currently looking for either an internship in data science or a full time job as a data analyst!
+- 🌱 Looking forward to being part of an analytics team from which I can learn!
 - 🔍 Goals:
   - Learn Tableau and PowerBI until the end of Winter.
   - Finish the MS in Data Science at Depaul University in 2025.